viper4gh/CREST2/README.md

 # Connecting to Project CARS 2

 1. Start Project CARS 2.
-2. Enable Shared Memory in Options -> Visual -> Hardware
+2. Enable Shared Memory "Project CARS2" mode in the settings
 3. Open up a browser (Chrome for best results) and go to http://localhost:8180/crest2/v1/api
 4. Profit!
 F5/Refresh until you drop!